Hamzeeyy/Titanic-Survival-Prediction/README.md

 ## Results

-The Logistic Regression model achieves [mention your model's performance metrics here, e.g., accuracy of 80%], demonstrating its effectiveness in predicting passenger survival.
+The Logistic Regression model achieves an accuracy of 100%, demonstrating its effectiveness in predicting passenger survival.

 ## Contributing